 I am currently a fully funded doctoral researcher at The Open University.
 I am supervised by Dr Caroline Clarke, Dr Peter Bloom and Dr Jacqueline Baxter.
 My research focuses on the marketisation of higher education (HE) and its impact on students.
-Specifically, I am critically exploring how British HE students are constituted as ‘consumers’.
+Specifically, I am critically exploring how HE students are constituted as ‘consumers’ in the UK.
 I have presented on this topic at national and international conferences, such as BAM (UK), Euredocs (France), SCOS (Japan) and EGOS (Estonia).
-The paper I recently presented at EGOS is shortlisted for the Best Student Paper EGOS 2018 award.
+The paper I presented at EGOS 2018 was shortlisted for the Best Student Paper award.

 Prior to pursuing full-time PhD study, I worked as a contract and project manager for an international consortium responsible for the construction, maintenance and operation of the metro service in Porto, Portugal for eight years.
-I also worked as consultant for several international railway projects around the world and as a qualified lawyer in Portugal.
+I also worked as consultant for several international railway projects around the world.

 Academically, I was awarded a 1st degree (Hons) in Law and an MSc in Management from the University of Minho in Portugal.
 I also hold an MRes from The Open University.

 At the Open University I am involved in other activities.
-For example, I am affiliated with the Centre for Knowledge in Organisations and Professions (CKOP) and I am co-developing a research project with Dr Caroline Clarke and Professor Emma Bell exploring death in the neoliberal university.
+For example, I am affiliated with the Centre for Knowledge in Organisations and Professions (CKOP) and I am co-developing a research project with Dr Caroline Clarke and Professor Steve Brown exploring death and mental health in the neoliberal university.
 I am also a member of the Faculty of Business and Law Postgraduate Students Committee.